zakaton/Penny-Seed/README.md

 ## 😔 Problems
 ❌ Arbitrary Pricing with no guarantee of a stable income
-❌ Little incentive for suppters to encourage others to contribute
+❌ Little incentive for supporters to encourage others to contribute
 ❌ Creator has to do extra work for money (merchanidise, commissions, side jobs, etc)

 ## 💡 Insight